CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 ### .dx10clamp

-This pseudo-operation must be inside kernel configuration.
+This pseudo-operation must be inside any kernel configuration.
 Enable usage of the DX10_CLAMP.

 ### .exceptions

 Syntax: .exceptions EXCPMASK

-This pseudo-operation must be inside kernel configuration.
+This pseudo-operation must be inside any kernel configuration.
 Set exception mask in PGMRSRC2 register value.
 Value should be 7-bit.

+### .gds_segment_size

+Syntax: .gds_segment_size SIZE

+This pseudo-op must be inside kernel HSA configuration (`.hsaconfig`).
+Set `gds_segment_size` field in kernel configuration.

 ### .gdssize

 Syntax: .gdssize SIZE

-This pseudo-operation must be inside kernel configuration.
+This pseudo-operation must be inside any kernel configuration.
 Set the GDS (global data share) size.

 ### .get_driver_version